 on countless TV shows and movie scores, almost all the early

-West Coast Motown sessions, and with pop stars such as Marvin
+West Coast Motown sessions, and with pop stars such as Aretha

-the sessions enabled Watts to constantly hone and refine his
+Watts the chance to constantly hone and refine his tone.
+After

-But after years in the studios, Watts' passion for acoustic
+years in the studios, Watts' passion for acoustic jazz never

-jazz never left him.
-At the end of a long day of sessions,
+left him.
+At the end of a long day of sessions, he could frequently

-he could frequently be heard playing fiery jazz in late-night
+be heard playing fiery jazz in late-night clubs around Los

 In 1983, the film composer Michel Colombier wrote an orchestral

-piece titled "Nightbird" for Watts.
+piece entitled "Nightbird" for Watts.
 At the work's

 inaugural performance at the Dorothy Chandler Pavilion in

-Los Angeles, iconic jazz bassist Charlie Haden came backstage
+Los Angeles, Charlie Haden came backstage to introduce himself.

-to introduce himself.
-The meeting led to Watts performing
+The meeting led to Watts performing with Haden's Liberation

-with Haden's Liberation Music Orchestra and to tours with Pat Metheny's Special Quartet,
+Music Orchestra and to tours with Pat Metheny's Special Quartet,

 Watts' touring with Metheny's group in the late 1980s was

 a turning point for him.
-"The serious energy of the music
+"The serious energy of Pat's

-inspired me to choose work at this level of performance,"
+music inspired me to choose work at this level of performance.

-death in 2014.
-Watts' work for the audiophile Japanese label
+years until Haden's death.
+Watts' work for the audiophile

-JVC Music and, later, his growing catalog of original music
+Japanese label JVC Music, and now his growing catalog of original

-for Flying Dolphin continue to express his joy in the power
+music for Flying Dolphin continue to express his joy in the

-His four recordings for JVC Music include some of his favorite
+His four recordings for JVC Music are some of the finest

-and Pa Chuly with acclaimed German pianist (and member of
+Topaz and Pa Chuly with acclaimed German pianist (and member

 Watts' eclectic mix of career activities has included work

-at Lincoln Center, which won Elling his first Grammy Award,
+John Coltrane, Dedicated To You, which won Elling his first

-and concerts with the WDR Big Band Cologne in Germany, the
+Grammy Award, and concerts with the WDR Big Band Cologne in

-Croatian Radio Televsion Jazz Orchestra in Zagreb and the
+Germany, the Croatian Radio Television Jazz Orchestra in Zagreb

-National Radio Band of Slovenia, which played two of his compositions
+and the National Radio Band of Slovenia, which played two

-arranged for Watts by the celebrated Michael Abene.
-He has
+of his compositions arranged for Watts by the celebrated Michael

-performed in Jazz at the Kennedy Center, with the Symphonic
+Abene.
+He has performed in Jazz at the Kennedy Center, in

 A typical year finds him touring Europe with his own European

-Ernie Watts Quartet in spring and fall, and performing at
+Quartet in spring and fall, and working as a feature artist

 He gives back to the music by conducting clinics and master

-classes, both on the student and professional level, and soon
+classes, both on the student and professional level.
+Watts

-to Improvisation.
-Watts has also compiled a collection of
+has also compiled a collection of orchestral arrangements

 Summing it all up, Watts describes his ongoing journey: "I